DSVAE: Interpretable Disentangled Representation for Synthetic Speech Detection: Experimental Results

 \subsection{Comparison with Existing Methods}

-In this experiment, we compare the performance of our method with 10 other methods for synthetic speech detection.
+In this experiment, we compare the performance of our method with 16 other methods for synthetic speech detection.
 The proposed \methodfullname~ uses spectrogram to detect synthetic speech.
 Therefore, for comparison, we only include methods that either use spectrogram or features obtained from spectrogram or are proposed in ASVspoof2019 Challenge as baselines~\cite{asvspoof19}.
-The methods proposed in the ASVspoof2019 Challenge as baselines~\cite{asvspoof19} include 2 methods.
-We refer to them as Baseline LFCC+GMM method and Baseline CQCC+GMM method \cite{asvspoof19}.
+The methods proposed in the ASVspoof2019 Challenge as baselines~\cite{asvspoof19} are methods $B01$ and $B02$ \cite{asvspoof19}.
 Both of these methods use \gls{gmm} for processing hand-crafted features such as \gls{lfccs}, and \gls{cqccs}.
-The remaining 8 methods that we use for comparison either process spectrogram or features obtained from spectrogram using neural networks.
+The remaining 14 methods ($S01$ to $S14$) that we use for comparison either process spectrogram or features obtained from spectrogram using different neural networks.